Our objectives

 - The auction’s pricing mechanism uses a ‘uniform price’ format.
 This means every successful bidder pays the ‘clearing spread’ for borrowing against a specific collateral set.

-- Participants should bid the maximum price they would be willing to pay for funds, against each collateral set, for the greatest probability of having their bid allocated in full.
+- Participants should bid the maximum price they would be willing to pay for funds, against each collateral set, as this gives the greatest probability that their bid will be fully allocated.

 ILTR operations are market-wide operations conducted using our electronic auctioning system, Btender.
 We may at our discretion also accept bids from participants by telephone; participants without access to Btender should submit their bids by telephone to the Sterling Desk.
-If Btender is unavailable for any reason, an announcement will be made on our wire services pages.
+If Btender is unavailable for any reason, we will make an announcement on our wire services pages.

 Publication arrangements

-We publish the total aggregate use of the ILTR soon after the close of each auction.
+We publish the total aggregate use of the ILTR soon after each auction closes.
 We do not publish data regarding specific transactions or counterparties.

 The Discount Window Facility (DWF)